AdMoR/admor.github.io/_posts/2024-02-26-The cheapest deep learning workstation.markdown

 ---
-description: Challenge - with only 7 days of EC2 GPU compute
+description: Challenge - with only a budget of 7 days of EC2 GPU compute
 tags: GPU cloud deep learning
 img: p40.png
 comments: true